JacobTorresME/ME405-Romi/README.md

 ![straightbracket](https://github.com/user-attachments/assets/5bcad4c5-5f56-4dc2-9b05-b571167e1617)

 ### Romi Assembly
 The bracket arms for the line sensors were secured using M2.5 bolts while the bracket arms for the bump sensors were secured using M2.0 bolts.
 Additionally, the bump sensors used washers and M2.0 nuts to fully secure the bump sensors onto the Romi chassis.
-The fully assembled Romi can be seen in the picture below.

 ## Motor Characterization
 To properly control the DC motors we performed characterization tests for the left and right motors, to find the motors gain, time constant, and minimal effort required to make the motor turn.
 The tests consisted of producing a step response by setting the percent PWM going to each of the motors from 0% to 70%.
 We collected the Time, Position, and Velocity of each of the motors, at a sampling rate of 1000Hz, and saw how the properties of the motor evolved over time.